LukeSilva/Tinsel/README.md

 	( <expression> ) = Allows for parentheses.
 ```

 There are a number of operators that are currently unimplemented in tinsel.
-They, and potential work arounds are as follows.
+They, and potential work arounds, are as follows.
 ```
 %  = Modulo, no workaround, other than a (complicated) bitwise calculation function,
 	which is out of the scope of this document.